omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 - ``qtenv-default-run``: Specifies which run of the selected configuration Qtenv should set up after startup.
 If there is no such option, Qtenv will ask.

-All other Qtenv settings can be changed via the GUI and are saved into the ``.qtenvrc`` file in the user's home directory or in the current directory.
+All other settings can be changed via the GUI and are saved into ``.qtenvrc`` files.